piandpower/MetagenomeDB/doc/tools/blast.rst

 	                        If set, filter out all hits with a E-value above the provided cut-off.
 	    --min-identity=INTEGER
-	                        If set, filter out all hits with a percentage of identity below the provided cut-off.
+	                        If set, filter out all hits with a percent of identity below the provided cut-off.
 	    --max-hits=INTEGER  If set, keep only the first '--max-hits' hits for each query.